metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_integration_profile_v1_manifest.md

 Optional:

-- `build_mode` (List of String) The Quarkus mode to run: either 'jvm' or 'native' (default 'jvm').In case both 'jvm' and 'native' are specified, two 'IntegrationKit' resources are created,with the 'native' kit having precedence over the 'jvm' one once ready.
+- `build_mode` (List of String) The Quarkus mode to run: either 'jvm' or 'native' (default 'jvm').
+In case both 'jvm' and 'native' are specified, two 'IntegrationKit' resources are created, with the 'native' kit having precedence over the 'jvm' one once ready.
-- `configuration` (Map of String) Legacy trait configuration parameters.Deprecated: for backward compatibility.
+- `configuration` (Map of String) Legacy trait configuration parameters.
+Deprecated: for backward compatibility.
 - `enabled` (Boolean) Deprecated: no longer in use.
 - `native_base_image` (String) The base image to use when running a native build (default 'quay.io/quarkus/quarkus-micro-image:2.0')
 - `native_builder_image` (String) The image containing the tooling required for a native build (by default it will use the one provided in the runtime catalog)
-- `package_types` (List of String) The Quarkus package types, 'fast-jar' or 'native' (default 'fast-jar').In case both 'fast-jar' and 'native' are specified, two 'IntegrationKit' resources are created,with the native kit having precedence over the 'fast-jar' one once ready.The order influences the resolution of the current kit for the integration.The kit corresponding to the first package type will be assigned to theintegration in case no existing kit that matches the integration exists.Deprecated: use 'build-mode' instead.
+- `package_types` (List of String) The Quarkus package types, 'fast-jar' or 'native' (default 'fast-jar').
+In case both 'fast-jar' and 'native' are specified, two 'IntegrationKit' resources are created, with the native kit having precedence over the 'fast-jar' one once ready.
+The order influences the resolution of the current kit for the integration.
+The kit corresponding to the first package type will be assigned to the integration in case no existing kit that matches the integration exists.
+Deprecated: use 'build-mode' instead.

 <a id="nestedatt--spec--traits--registry"></a>